Rebekah-Chuang/Data-driven-Analysis-for-Receipt-Scanning-Application/README.md

 ### 4. Brand Count(By Category) **(Treemap)**:

-This visualization can used to answer Question 6.
-From this treemap, we can know that **Beverages** is the category that has the most brand among all the categories.
-When users hover over the visualization, they can see the category and its brand count.
+This visualization can be used to answer Question 6.
+From this treemap, we know that **Beverages** is the category with the most brand among all the categories.
+Users can see the category and brand count when they hover over the visualization.